ronaldbosma/azure-integration-services-quickstart/README.md

 > By default, `AZURE_CLIENT_ID`, `AZURE_TENANT_ID` and `AZURE_SUBSCRIPTION_ID` are created as variables when running `azd pipeline config`.
 However, [Microsoft recommends](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-openid-connect) using secrets for these values to avoid exposing them in logs.
 The workflow supports both approaches, so you can manually create secrets and remove the variables if desired.

 > [!NOTE]
 > The environment name in the `AZURE_ENV_NAME` variable is suffixed with `-pr{id}` for pull requests.
-This prevents conflicts when multiple PRs are open and avoids accidental removal of environments, because the environment name tag is used for resource removal.
+This prevents conflicts when multiple PRs are open and avoids accidental removal of environments, because the environment name tag is used when removing resources.

 ## Troubleshooting